lufreitas0000/climbing-guide/doc/robot.md

         <Description>Roman numerals (IV and IX) in the \CGZoneStats TikZ chart are mathematically centered by prepending the \leq and \geq operators inside zero-width right-aligned TeX boxes (\makebox[0pt][r]{...}), preventing visual skewing in the generated bar graphs.</Description>
     </Enhancement>
 </VersionSpec>

+## 2. Troubleshooting History & Architecture Decisions

+### Session: Zone Header & Overlay Image Layout Resolution

+**Issue:** \CGZoneHeader failed to render graphics/text, and \CGOverlayImage displayed high-resolution raw images at massive scale (hyper-zoomed) while breaking page flows.

+**Attempt 1: Layout Flush & Box Injection**
+* Action: Injected \clearpage and \mbox{} to force horizontal mode and synchronize absolute page coordinates before TikZ evaluation.
+* Failure: The scaling issue persisted. \includegraphics[min width=\paperwidth, min height=\paperheight] fails to downscale high-resolution images because their raw dimensions already exceed the minimum constraints.

+**Attempt 2: TikZFill Integration**
+* Action: Attempted to replace manual clipping with \fill [fill image={...}] using the tikzfill.image library to emulate CSS object-fit: cover.
+* Failure: Compilation halted with pgfkeys error: "I do not know the key '/tikz/fill image'".
+The library was loaded implicitly via tcolorbox but not explicitly declared in \usetikzlibrary, causing a namespace scope failure.

+**Attempt 3: tcolorbox Watermarks & ExplSyntaxOn Conflict**
+* Action: Attempted to use native tcolorbox skins with watermark zoom=1.0 and explicitly imported the fill.image library.
+* Failure: Compilation halted with Error 1.
+The cg-boxes.sty file was wrapped in \ExplSyntaxOn.
+In LaTeX3 syntax, standard spaces are ignored, forcing the use of ~ (e.g., watermark~zoom=1.0).
+The pgfkeys parser interprets keys literally and rejected the tilde characters as invalid syntax, silently discarding the formatting instructions and outputting massive unscaled images.
+Furthermore, the \DrawSummaryBlock macro was accidentally overwritten during testing.

+**Final Resolution: Pure LaTeX2e & Adjustbox Mathematical Cropping**
+* Action: Completely removed the \ExplSyntaxOn scope from cg-boxes.sty, substituting expl3 condition checks with native LaTeX2e \ifcsname.
+This resolved all pgfkeys space tokenization conflicts.
+* Action: Restored the \DrawSummaryBlock macro.
+* Action: Abandoned tikzfill and tcolorbox watermarks entirely.
+Implemented deterministic CSS object-fit: cover logic using adjustbox bounded by a strict tikzpicture clip path.
+* Implementation:
+  \clip (current page.north west) rectangle (current page.south east);
+  \node[anchor=center] at (current page.center) {
+      \adjustbox{width=\paperwidth, min height=\paperheight}{\includegraphics{...}}
+  };
+* Result: The image is mathematically forced to match the paper width first.
+If the resulting scaled height is less than the paper height, the min height parameter triggers further scaling.
+The outer \clip trims the excess overflow, rendering perfectly centered, distortion-free full-bleed graphics regardless of the source image's native resolution.